AdMechGirl/odin-recipes/README.md

 # odin-recipes
-1st Odin Project using HTML
+1st Odin Project using HTML to display acquired skills